lecramyajiv/sbo-nxt/README.md

 Extra SlackBuilds for Slackware Linux

 # This is my personal slackbuild.
-It is not in anyway endorsed by slackbuilds.org or by the slackware Linux.
+It is not in anyway endorsed by slackbuilds.org or by slackware Linux.

 THIS SOFTWARE IS PROVIDED BY THE AUTHOR "AS IS" AND ANY EXPRESS OR IMPLIED